 Relatives of refugees, who opted for voluntary return, will keep their refugee status until they will also voluntarily opt to repatriate.

 Refugees may also decide to return spontaneously, without taking advantage of the framework established by the Tripartite Agreement.

-Since the beginning of the pilot project to support spontaneous returns to Somalia in December 2014 more than 64,000 Somali refugees have been assisted to return home.
+Since the beginning of the pilot project to support spontaneous returns to Somalia in December 2014 close to 83,000 Somali refugees have been assisted to return home.
 Most refugees have returned to Baidoa, Kismayo and Mogadishu.
 Returns by air also started in August 2015 to Mogadishu and five other locations.
-In 2017, the planning figure for voluntary returns to Somalia is 79,500.
+In 2019, the planning figure for voluntary returns to Somalia is 10,000.

 Resettlement involves the identification and transfer of refugees from a State in which they have sought protection to a third State which has agreed to admit them – as refugees – with permanent residence status.
 Resettlement is regulated by strict criteria, policies and processes and can only benefit a very small percentage of the refugee population (about 1% per year).